The 2022 CONA Application is now online. Incomplete or late applications will not be considered.

 The application requires you to submit an adult reference, which could be your delegation advisor, teacher, coach, community leader, etc.

-The application also requires you to answer six some questions, which may include the following.
+The application also requires you to answer three questions, which are the following.
 Please give some thought to these questions before submitting your application.

 - How has your experience in the YMCA Youth and Government program prepared you to participate in a national YAG conference?
 (200 words or less)